Capital Anesthesia Partners

 Baltimore, MD 21297

 Payment is due, in full, immediately upon receipt of our invoice.
 Our ability to continue providing medical services diminishes if we are unable to collect, in full, for our services in a timely basis.
-Accounts that are not paid may be transferred to a third-party collections agency and/or reported to a credit bureau at our sole discretion.

 Should you have any questions about your account statement, please call our billing office at 1-800-222-1442.
 Our billing office is open from 8AM to 7PM ET weekdays, excluding holidays.